Shreyansh-Agrawal/QuizApplication/README.md

 # QuizApp

 This is a Python-based console application for a Quiz.
 The application is designed to manage users, categories, questions, and quizzes.
-It provides functionality for Super Admins, Admins, and Users.
+It provides functionality for Super Admins, Admins, and Players.
 You can use `pipenv` to manage your project dependencies.

 ## Getting Started